Back Pain Treatment Perth | Chiropractor Perth - Carbon Chiro

 • Upper & Mid Back Pain – Discomfort or tension in the thoracic spine, commonly caused by poor posture, muscle tightness, or joint dysfunction.

-• Lower Back Pain – Pain in the lumbar region, often resulting from muscle strain, spinal misalignment, disc issues, or prolonged sitting.
+• Lower Back Pain – Pain in the lumbar region, often resulting from muscle strain, spinal restriction, disc issues, or prolonged sitting.

 • Radiculopathy – Nerve compression in the spine, leading to pain, tingling, numbness, or weakness that radiates down the arms or legs.

-• Posture Assessment – Evaluation of spinal alignment, muscle balance, and movement patterns to identify postural issues contributing to pain or dysfunction.
+• Posture Assessment – Evaluation of spinal restriction, muscle balance, and movement patterns to identify postural issues contributing to pain or dysfunction.

-Chiropractic care is highly effective in managing back pain, which is often linked to poor posture, spinal misalignments, muscle tension, and restricted movement.
-Back pain can worsen with prolonged sitting, improper lifting, or repetitive strain, leading to stiffness and discomfort.
-By restoring proper spinal alignment, relieving muscle tightness, and improving joint mobility, chiropractic adjustments help address the root causes of pain.
+Chiropractic care is highly effective in managing back pain, which is often linked to poor posture, spinal restriction, muscle tension, and restricted movement.
+Pain can worsen with prolonged sitting, improper lifting, or repetitive strain, leading to stiffness and discomfort.
+By restoring proper spinal restriction, relieving muscle tightness, and improving joint mobility, chiropractic adjustments help address the root causes of pain.

 Back Pain Triggers